Travel to the "Big Land" Labrador and spend two extra days exploring "The Rock"

 Venture off the Trans-Canada Highway to tour through picturesque coastal villages.
 A stop at Prime Berth Twillingate Fishery & Heritage Centre allows you to explore this family-run interpretive fishing centre and craft studio.
 Enjoy the hospitality of Karren Churchill and her guest favourite Shed Party.
 On our way to Clarenville, we’ll stop at the Gander Airport, then we’ll travel through picturesque villages to arrive at our hotel.

-Stay: Quality Inn, Clarenville
+Stay: Clarenville

 Nights: 2